Lybox-immo/recruitment-test/Readme.md

 An example of two sequences joining at `519`.

 Implement the function `ComputeJoinPoint(s1 int, s2 int) int` which takes the starting points of two sequences and then returns the join point of these sequences.

+ComputeJoinPoint(480, 471) should return 519

+ComputeJoinPoint(471, 492) should return 519

+ComputeJoinPoint(480, 483) should return 519

 Constraints: